dflook/terraform-github-actions/tofu-apply/README.md

 ## Inputs

-These input values must be the same as any `tofu-plan` for the same configuration. (unless auto_approve: true)
+These input values must be the same as any [`dflook/tofu-plan`](https://github.com/dflook/terraform-github-actions/tree/main/tofu-plan) for the same configuration. (unless auto_approve: true)

 * `path`